e2b-dev/awesome-ai-agents/README.md

 Build-your-own, General purpose, Data analysis

 ### Description
+Superagent is not a single agent, but a tool that allows creating agents without coding
 - Simplifies the configuration and deployment of LLM Agents to production
 - "One of the core principals of SuperAgent is to build with any third-party dependencies to proprietary tech"
 - It provides a range of features and functionalities to make it easier for developers to build, manage and deploy AI agents to production including features such as built in memory and document retrieval via vector dbs, powerful tools, webhooks, cron jobs etc.